simpleTechs/serverless-image-handler/README.md

-**_Important Notice:_**
-Due to a [change in the AWS Lambda execution environment](https://aws.amazon.com/blogs/compute/upcoming-updates-to-the-aws-lambda-execution-environment/), Serverless Image Handler v3 deployments are functionally broken.
-To address the issue we have released [minor version update v3.1.1](https://solutions-reference.s3.amazonaws.com/serverless-image-handler/v3.1.1/serverless-image-handler.template).
-We recommend all users of v3 to run cloudformation stack update with v3.1.1.
-Additionally, we suggest you to look at v4 of the solution and migrate to v4 if it addresses all of your use cases.

-# AWS Serverless Image Handler Lambda wrapper for SharpJS
-A solution to dynamically handle images on the fly, utilizing Sharp (https://sharp.pixelplumbing.com/en/stable/).
-Published version, additional details and documentation are available here: https://aws.amazon.com/solutions/serverless-image-handler/

-_Note:_ it is recommend to build the application binary on Amazon Linux.

 ## Running unit tests for customization
 * Clone the repository, then make the desired code changes
 * Next, run unit tests to make sure added customization passes the tests